4.70 from 10 votes

 Tips and Tricks

-• For a lower calorie dressing use Greek Yogurt with lemon juice and some seasoning.
+• For a lower calorie dressing, use Greek Yogurt with lemon juice and some seasoning.
+This keeps the creamy texture of the tuna pasta salad without the extra fat.

 • Use canned tuna in brine as this will be a healthier option than using vegetable oil and contain less calories.